wpswings/track-orders-for-woocommerce/README.txt

-=== Track Orders for WooCommerce - Shipment Tracking, Order Status, Order Monitoring Templates & Google Maps Integration ===
+=== Track Orders for WooCommerce – Shipment Tracking, Order Status, Order Monitoring Templates & Google Maps Integration ===
 Contributors: wpswings
 Donate link: https://wpswings.com/
-Tags: shipping, live order tracking, track order, status tracking, shipment tracking, woocommerce order tracking Requires at least: 5.5.0
+Tags: shipping, track orders, status tracking, shipment tracking, order tracking Requires at least: 5.5.0
-Tested up to: 6.5.2
+Tested up to: 6.5.3
 WC requires at least: 5.5.0
-WC tested up to: 8.8.3
+WC tested up to: 8.9.1
-Stable tag: 1.0.3
+Stable tag: 1.0.4
 Requires PHP: 7.2
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Let customers track WooCommerce orders through interactive templates, customizable tracking stages & real-time updates.
+Effortlessly track orders with our advanced order tracking.
+Get real-time shipment tracking and status updates with our comprehensive shipping system.

 == Description ==
 **KEEP YOUR CUSTOMERS INFORMED WITH REAL-TIME ORDER TRACKING AND ENGAGE THEIR MINDS AS THEY WAIT.
 ADD STAGES TO THE SHIPPING JOURNEY BASED ON YOUR FULFILLMENT PROCESS AND RENDER A COMPLETE ORDER TRACKING EXPERIENCE TO THE CUSTOMERS.**